 Justice and accountability is coming a step closer for those who suffer the consequence of medical negligence in the Caribbean.
 In the early 1980s in the UK, lawyers interested in bringing claims against the medical profession began the long struggle against medical defence unions and the NHS whose financial strength and backing by the profession made advancing claims almost hopeless.

-A courageous attorney-at-law, Ricardo Williams of Libertas Chambers in Port of Spain, by specializing in medical negligence claims is beginning to turn the tables on the bastions of the medical profession in the Caribbean.
+A courageous attorney-at-law, Ricardo Williams of Virtus Chambers in Port of Spain, by specializing in medical negligence claims is beginning to tum the tables on the bastions of the medical profession in the Caribbean.
 I am a member of the Bar of Trinidad and Tobago and I have been privileged to be instructed in a number of his cases.
 In January 2013 we achieved justice for a boy who suffered cerebral palsy as a consequence of obstetric negligence.
-The claim was based upon future care and residence in the US and the award agreed (which is confidential) is believed to be the highest achieved in the jurisdiction of Trinidad and Tobago.
+The claim was based upon future care and residence in the US and the award agreed ( which is confidential) is believed to be the highest achieved in the jurisdiction of Trinidad and Tobago.
+In 2020 we achieved a large settlement for a professional man who was rendered paraplegic as a consequence of a delayed failure to treat an epidural abscess.

 Common Law Jurisdictions

-Each jurisdiction has its own experience, learning and procedural rules, but where the common law procedural and evidential approach is used to elicit the facts by oral examination and cross examination and expert opinions can be rigorously tested by the same process, an English medical negligence QC has a considerable advantage.
+Each jurisdiction has its own experience, learning and procedural rules, but where the common law procedural and evidential approach is used to elicit the facts by oral examination and cross examination and expert opinions can be rigorously tested by the same process, an English medical negligence KC has a considerable advantage.
 As a barrister, I am obliged to take instructions to act for any party in an area in which I practise.
 I cannot be partisan.
 However, it is more often than not the case that I act for claimants/plaintiffs than for defendants.
+Since Covid-19, I have been conducting trials by Microsoft Teams and have written a paper on this experience: The Virtual Medical Negligence Trial.